haxiomic/haxe-c-bridge/README.md

 # Haxe C Bridge

-HaxeCBridge is a `@:build` macro that enables calling haxe code from C by exposing static functions via an automatically generated C header.
+HaxeCBridge is a `@:build` macro that enables calling haxe code from C by exposing classes via an automatically generated C header.
 This makes it possible to build your user interfaces using native platform tools (like Swift and Java) and call into haxe code for the main app work like rendering

 **Requires haxe 4.0 or newer and hxcpp**